pflanze/functional-perl/functional_XML/README.md

    clutter both for the eyes and for the programmer wanting to access attributes from such hashes, and added complexity/runtime cost for the serializer.

+## Naming

+Perhaps PXML should be renamed to FXML.
+The idea behind PXML was originally to provide something similar to [SXML](https://en.wikipedia.org/wiki/SXML), using Perl arrays and hashes (hence 'P' instead of 'S'), but that has proven to be pretty impractical, wrapper functions producing blessed objects is a much better user interface.